merwaaan/merwaaan.github.com/_posts/2012-01-30-generating-random-terrains-value-noise.md

 Height maps have some downsides though.
 As the idea is to extrapolate a third dimension model from two-dimensionnal data, you can only change vertices y-coordinates (pull them upward or push them downward).
-Thus certain features, such as overhangs or caverns are not representable.
+Thus, certain features, such as overhangs or caverns are not representable.

 With all that in mind, our only work here is to generate a height map representing a terrain.
 Let's start by randomly generating one of those.
 For each grid value (or pixel), we assign a random float between 0 and 1.
-You can see below both the height map and the corresponding terrain.
+If you click on the dark box below (and if you remain patient), you will see both the generated height map and the corresponding terrain.

 <div class="try" id="try1">